ucla-wi17-cs174a/project-group16/README.md

 ## How to play this game

-1. You play a fish which starts at size 1.
+1. You play as a fish which starts at size 1.
 Every fish that you eat increases your size by 0.1 and your score by 1.

 2. Use your mouse to 'set' which direction your fish faces, and wasd keys to move the fish.